A Sparse Bayesian Learning Algorithm for Estimation of Interaction Kernels in Motsch-Tadmor Model: Numerical Experiments

 Figure \ref{fig:OD_ex1} demonstrates that in both 1D and 2D dynamics, our method can capture the exact function when the noise level is small.
 And when noise increases, although high noise affects the estimation accuracy near $r=0$, where pairwise data is sparse, the model still captures critical structural features of $\phi$ (e.g., discontinuities), ensuring accurate long-term trajectory prediction.

-The predictive error of $\phi$ in the relative $L_\infty$-norm with different training data sizes varied by $M$ is shown in Figure \ref{fig:OD_errors}.
-When the noise level is small, our method can precisely estimate $\phi$ with only small amount of observations.
+The predictive error of $\hat{\phi}_L$ (hierarchical Laplace hyperprior) in the relative $L_\infty$-norm with different training data sizes varied by $M$ is shown in Figure \ref{fig:OD_errors}.
+When the noise level is small, our method can precisely estimate $\phi$ with only a small number of observations.
 And when the noise level is large, increasing the number of observations would reduce the predictive error in $\phi$ as we expected.

 We also evaluate model selection performance using three criteria: wTU in \eqref{eq:loss} (our proposed thresholded utility loss), wPE in \eqref{eq:wPE} (predictive error), and wEU in \eqref{eq:wEU} (estimation uncertainty).
 Table \ref{tab:OD1_rate} summarizes the average success rate for each criterion in identifying the correct support $k^\ast \in \{1,\dots, 10\}$.
 Notably, wTU consistently selects the correct model across all noise levels, while the other two criteria fail under moderate to high noise, especially for wEU, which aligns with observations in \cite{zhang2018robust}, where small-magnitude coefficients dominate uncertainty estimates.
 Although we can add a threshold for the estimated coefficients to correct the model selection with wEU as suggested in \cite{zhang2018robust}, the wTU we proposed leverages thresholding over weighted test loss, offering more robustness without additional tuning.